John Peed Caladium foliage

 Spacing: 20 inches

 Hardiness Zone: 9b

 This spectacular variety produces radiant red leaves with scarlet red veins, framed by chartruse edges with a maroon cast; a larger than average grower; a wonderful shade landscape accent; a great container plant, indoors or out

-John Peed Caladium's attractive heart-shaped leaves remain red in color with distinctive scarlet veins and tinges of chartreuse throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+John Peed Caladium's attractive heart-shaped leaves remain red in color with distinctive scarlet veins and tinges of chartreuse throughout the season on a plant with a mounded habit of growth.